 Shardeum is inclusive and flexible to build with.
 The founders of Shardeum chose it to be EVM compatible to allow easy interoperability of DApps running on various blockchain networks.
 For example, any application supported by Ethereum, such as Aave, MakerDAO, and Yearn Finance can easily transact with Shardeum in a seamless way.

-The real goal of Shardeum, though, is to get everyone on-boarded into the Web3 train including centralized entities like banks.
-The enterprises of today that rely on centralized systems do so because there’s no secure alternative that is also scalable.
-Shardeum envisions a future where it can be used by any business, enterprise, or individual from any part of the world in a trustless, borderless, and permissionless way.
+The real goal of Shardeum, though, is to get everyone on-boarded into the Web3 train including centralized entities like banks, private companies and government agencies.
+The enterprises of today that rely on centralized systems do so because there’s no scalable alternative.
+Shardeum envisions a future where it can be used by any business, enterprise, or individual from any part of the world.
+And because of its ability to scale linearly with the help of dynamic state sharding, any enterprise solution can build permissioned solutions on Shardeum retaining privacy and security of their users/clients.
+In fact, Shardeum promises to achieve over 100,000 TPS which is way ahead compared to most of its Web2 peers.
 Simply put, Shardeum is a blockchain for billions of people!

 Popular Searches